 A committee composed of former GTF fellows will review applications.
 The Office of Faculty Development and Teaching Excellence will work with nominees to complete the application procedure.
 Colleagues who participate in the GTF program will be expected to share information about their project and their experience as a Fellow with the campus community at a faculty development event.

 * Full-time, regular faculty member” is defined as full-time, tenure-track faculty or the equivalent permanent position.
 Given the increasing proliferation of universities’ position designations other than ‘tenure-track,” it is possible to compete for nomination with a designation other than full-time, tenure-track, but additional application materials, including but perhaps not limited to a strong support letter or letters from the university’s upper-level administrator(s), will be required.
-If you are interested in applying and carry a position designation other than full-time, tenure-track,” contact the Dr. Rob Bledsoe, Associate Director of Faculty Development.
+If you are interested in applying and carry a position designation other than full-time, tenure-track,” contact the Director.

 Priscilla Hartley, College of Nursing, Department of Physiological and Technological Nursing